syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Editing.md

 ![](Editing_images/Editing_img1.png)

-## Cell edit type and its editoptions
+## Cell edit type and its edit options

 The edit type of bound column can be customized using `EditType` property of `Columns`.
 The following Essential JavaScript controls are supported inbuilt by `EditType`.
 You can set the `EditType` based on specific data type of the column.